LayerXcom/cordage/README.md

 By implementing the cross-chain oracle, you can import external ledger information such as ETH/DAI price.

 The other one is the data update with condition triggers.
-The cross-chain atomic swap is one of the most appealing features.
+The cross-chain atomic swap is one of the most appealing applications.
 It enables payment-versus-payment and payment-versus-delivery settlement.
 This pattern also includes asset encumbrance.
 It realizes various applications such as liens, collateral in finance, clawbacks, etc.

 ## Cordage modules
-In the first stage, we focus on Corda and EVM based blockchain interoperability, especially, Corda-vs-Ethereum PoW and Corda-vs-Quorum IBFT.
+In the first stage, we focus on Corda and EVM based blockchain interoperability, especially, Ethereum PoW and Quorum IBFT.

 In this combination, data propagation and data verification features are consists of subdivided features as follow: